AmberLee2427/data-challenge-notebooks/AAS Workshop/Session A: Nexus/ReadMe.md

 ## Microlensing Data Challenge Tools

 The **RGES-PIT Microlensing Data Challenge** uses the `microlens-submit` toolkit - a stateful submission tool that provides version-controlled workflow for managing, validating, and packaging your challenge submissions.
-The general recommended challenge workflow and modelling guides are the contents of
+The general recommended challenge workflow and modeling guides are the contents of

 The official challenge repositories and documentation are hosted at: